robbestad/react-iframe/README.md

 **width** - *string* (1px > any number above 0, or 1% to 100%)

-**allowFullScreen** - if set, applies the allowFullScreen param
+**allowFullScreen** - if set, applies the allowFullScreen param (deprecated in HTML5).
+If set, *adds allow="fullscreen"*.

 **sandbox** - add optional sandbox values ("allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-top-navigation")

-**allow** - add optional [_allow_](https://dev.chromium.org/Home/chromium-security/deprecating-permissions-in-cross-origin-iframes#TOC-To-continue-to-use-permissions-from-iframes-on-your-website) values ("geolocation microphone camera midi encrypted-media")
+**allow** - add optional [_allow_](https://dev.chromium.org/Home/chromium-security/deprecating-permissions-in-cross-origin-iframes#TOC-To-continue-to-use-permissions-from-iframes-on-your-website) values ("geolocation microphone camera midi encrypted-media & more")

 **styles** - add any additional styles here.
 Will (intentionally) override any of the props above.
 For instance: